 Follow the steps below to insert a block in the drawing area:

-- Continue inserting the blocks until you are satisfied.
+- Continue inserting the blocks if needed.

 - Press Esc or move the cursor outside the drawing area when you are done.